Isla Grande (Santurce)

-Isla Grande is one of 40 subbarrios of Barrio Santurce, in San Juan, Puerto Rico.
+Isla Grande (Spanish for big island) is one of 40 subbarrios of Barrio Santurce, in San Juan, Puerto Rico.

 Recently named the Convention Center District or "Distrito del Centro de Convenciones: it is bounded by Miramar, and the Condado Lagoon or Laguna del Condado.
 The Puerto Rico Convention Center, the Fernando Luis Ribas Dominicci Airport also commonly known as Isla Grande Airport and the International Port of San Juan are in Isla Grande.

 Demographics

+In 1940, Isla Grande had a population of 983.

 In 2010, Isla Grande had a population of 246 and a population density of 311.4 persons per square mile.

 History

 This western section of Santurce was once a military base of the United States Navy during World War II.
 When it was completed in 1942 at a cost of USD30 million, the San Juan Naval Air Station, located next to the San Juan Harbor, was "the most complete and modern American base".
 It was home for five patrol squadrons of seaplanes, and included a defense-housing project and a major dry dock facility with shops, storehouses, fuel storage and other support centers.